mlsmithjr/plex-export-to-elasticsearch/README.md

 will share a custom network.
 As long as the names don't conflict the containers will only see each other.

+There is a starter Kibana set of visualizations and 1 dashboard in kibana-samples.ndjson.
+Just import it into your Kibana after setting up your index.

 ```yaml
 version: '2.2'
 services: